aburahamu/ComfyUI-RequestsPoster/README.md

 # ComfyUI-RequestsPoster
-This is a custom node that simply posts HttpRequest from ComfyUI.
+This custom node is that simply posts HttpRequest from ComfyUI.